 Critical to your decision here is whether you are trying to manage metadata not just within your EPM system, but outside of it as well.
 Some of our clients have chosen to automate feeds of metadata from their general ledger (GL) into their EPM system, thus metadata is dynamically crossing the boundary of your EPM solution.
 In a scenario like this, you would need the fully licensed version of DRM.

 Option 2: Oracle DRM (Restricted Use)

 Oracle has historically included a free metadata sharing component in their on-premises software (read EPMA).
-As we learned in 2019 at Oracle's Kscope conference, on-premises customers can implement DRM on a free, but restricted, use basis*.
+As we learned at Oracle's Kscope conference, on-premises customers can implement DRM on a free, but restricted, use basis*.